NabilNoaman/UniWebView/README.md

 1. Open your AndroidManifest.xml file with any text editor you like.
 The file should be loacated in Assets/Plugins/Android.
 2. Search for `UnityPlayerNativeActivity` in your AndroidManifest.xml.
 Regularly, there should be only 1 or no match in the file.
 It you found it in your file, follow Step 3.(1).
 Else if there is no match, follow Step 3.(2).
+3. Merge or add.

-3. (1) Add the two entries below in the activity you found in Step 2, between the `<activity>` and `</activity>` tag.
+(1) Add the two entries below in the activity you found in Step 2, between the `<activity>` and `</activity>` tag.
 If they are already there and having the same value, you can leave them there and take a beer.
 If the value is not proper, you should change them to the same as below.

 ```xml
 <meta-data android:name="android.app.lib_name" android:value="unity" />
 <meta-data android:name="unityplayer.ForwardNativeEventsToDalvik" android:value="true" />
 ```
- 3. (2) If you did not find in in Step 2, you should add a default activity to the file.
+(2) If you did not find in in Step 2, you should add a default activity to the file.
 Copy code below and paste it to your AndroidManifest.xml, between the `<application>` and `</application>` tag

 ```xml
 <activity android:name="com.unity3d.player.UnityPlayerNativeActivity"